evilrobot-01/pba-final/README.md

 | 4,294,967,295 | UNIT / EVIL | 100,000 UNIT / 10,000,000 EVIL |
 | 4,294,967,294 | UNIT / WETH | 100,000 UNIT / 1,000,000 WETH  |
 | 4,294,967,293 | UNIT / WBTC | 100,000 UNIT / 500,000 WBTC    |

+## Next Steps
+The following areas need work and should be considered as next steps:

+- Convert all calculations to use the `checked_` variations.
+- Better handling of minimum/maximum quantities when swapping and slippage.
+- Implement tests for the marketplace pallet.
+- Complete the pricing oracle JSON RPC implementation.
+- Implement a user interface for allowing users to swap assets:
+  - Listing available liquidity pools (pairs)
+  - Requesting number of expected output tokens by providing an input quantity and asset type.